 - Provide a platform to share traditional ecological knowledge, empowering future generations in conservation issues and solutions;

-- Enact both immediate and long-term appreciation of lemurs and protected areas;
+- Enact both immediate and long-term appreciation of primates and protected areas;

 - Give children new skills they can use after the program is finished – in communications, photography and illustration, skills that can be used to develop careers in conservation and tourism.

-- Provide equipment to remain onsite and paid Malagasy personnel to assist the students and teachers in sustainable learning.
+- Provide equipment to remain onsite and paid local personnel to assist the students and teachers in sustainable learning.

 How You Can Help